chengqianghuang/exp-anomaly-detector-AIOps/README.md

 Please check the "code" folder for details.
 The ipython notebook should be self-explanatory.

+Please initialize your virtual environment with python 3.6 and then the following command in the terminal:
+$: pip install --upgrade pip
+$: pip install numpy tables pandas sklearn tensorflow keras matplotlib

 Hope you enjoy it.

 Some take away from the experiments: